Photo Credit: MocoMag & CKC Farm

 Tucked between the busy streets and growing skyline of downtown Silver Spring sits a quiet but powerful reminder of Montgomery County’s agricultural roots, a one-acre urban farm that has become both a symbol of resilience and a model for the future.

-Known today as Koiner Farm, this historic green space exists because one man, Charles “Charlie” Koiner, refused to let farming disappear from the community he loved.
+Known today as Koiner Farm, this historic green space exists because one man refused to let farming disappear from the Montgomery County he loved — and his name was Charles “Charlie” Koiner.

-For nearly 40 years, Charlie Koiner protected and maintained the farm at the heart of Silver Spring located on Grove & Easly St., long before “urban farming” became a movement or sustainability became a national conversation.
+For nearly 40 years, Charlie Koiner protected and maintained the farm in the heart of Silver Spring located on Grove & Easly St., Charlie did this long before “urban farming” became a movement or "sustainability" became a national conversation.

-While development rapidly transformed the surrounding area, Charlie stayed committed to the land, paying residential property taxes on five individual parcels without incentives or financial support.
-He farmed for one reason alone: because it was who he was.
+While urban development rapidly transformed the surrounding area, Charlie stayed committed to the land, paying residential property taxes on five individual parcels without any incentives or financial support.
+He farmed for one reason alone — because it was who he was.

 Born in November 1920, Charlie grew up on a 33-acre fruit and vegetable farm in Montgomery County.
-His childhood reflected a very different era of local life.
-Farming was not simply an occupation for Charlie; it was woven into his identity from the very beginning.
+His childhood reflected a very different era of local life and farming was not simply an occupation for Charlie; it was woven into his identity from the very beginning.

 As Silver Spring continued to grow around the property, developers repeatedly approached Charlie with lucrative offers for the land, sometimes worth millions.
 He never sold.